 Only students who have signed residence hall contracts are permitted to live in residence halls.
 A guest is defined as a person who does not hold a contract for the individual room or building where the policy violation takes place.

-- Residents are responsible for the behavior of their guests and should always escort their guests in residence hall spaces.
-Guests who violate residence hall policies will be asked to leave the residence hall and their host will be held responsible for the policy violation.
+• Residents are responsible for the behavior of their guests and should always escort their guests in residence hall spaces.
+Guests who violate residence hall policies may be asked to leave the residence hall and their host may be held responsible for the policy violation.
 If the guest is a student at the University of Iowa, they will also go through the Student Accountability process.

 F.6 Windows and Screens